 Not surprisingly, we have decided to do our conference online this year, and we are really excited to be working with the lovely people at The Webinar Vet.

-The aim of the day is to highlight some of the many issues that face pet rabbits today, and then discuss what we can all do to improve their welfare, and hopefully come up with some actions to do so.
+The aim of the day is to highlight some of the many issues facing pet rabbits today and then discuss what we can all do to improve their welfare and hopefully come up with some actions.

-The programme for the day will consist of:
+The programme for the day will consist of the following: